|

 Folding the top edge of a canvas over to adhere to a wood backframe

-Fold the corners as needed.
+Fold the corners neatly as needed so they lie flat.

-Step 3 – Make the Outer Frame
+Step 3: Build and Attach the Outer Frame

 A Easter bunny canvas sitting on a shelf with a crocus flower bulb sitting beside it.
 The art canvas is frame in a simple rustic diy wood frame.

-Using an air nailer(or small nails), place the two long pieces on the outside of the two short pieces and attach them with either a brad nailer (air nailer, small nails).
+To assemble the DIY wood mounting frame, place the long pieces along the outside edges of the short pieces and secure them with a brad nailer or small finishing nails.

 A rectangular shaped wood frame for mounting canvas onto

-Stretch the Canvas
+Step 3: Stretch the Canvas

 A collage of four steps that is part of the process for mounting a art canvas to a wooden mounting frame.
 Attaching doubled sided tape, centering the mountain frame, snipping the corners of the canvas, and folding the sides of the canvas to the frame until it adheres.